zhiyuan5986/sparse-frontier/README.md

 This repository serves two main purposes:
 1. **Reproducing results** from our paper "[The Sparse Frontier: Sparse Attention Trade-offs in Transformer LLMs](https://arxiv.org/abs/2504.17768)".
-2. **Providing a starting point** for your own sparse attention research and development.
+2. **Providing a starting point** for your own training-free sparse attention research and development.

-### Key Features

-- **Comprehensive evaluation suite**: 9 diverse tasks spanning retrieval, multi-hop reasoning, and information aggregation with rigorous sequence length control and standardized preprocessing pipelines.
+### Why This Framework?

+**The Problem**: vLLM is a highly optimized framework supporting hundreds of models, but its extensive codebase makes integrating custom sparse attention patterns extremely challenging.
+Researchers face a difficult choice: build from scratch with limited model support, use Hugging Face where each model requires navigating different implementation files to add support, or navigate vLLM's complex internals.

+**Our Solution**: We provide a clean abstraction that lets you focus on your sparse attention logic while automatically inheriting all of vLLM's optimizations and model compatibility.
+Here's what makes our framework unique:

+- **🎯 Elegant vLLM Integration**: Seamless sparse attention integration through our `AttentionHandler` that intercepts vLLM's execution flow.
+Write your sparse attention in 50 lines, not 5000—evaluate on 100 models, not 1.
+By implementing sparse attention in our framework, you automatically gain compatibility with all models supported by vLLM, from small 7B models to large 405B+ models across different architectures (Llama, Qwen, Mistral, etc.).
-- **State-of-the-art sparse attention implementations**: 6 SOTA methods covering all major design paradigms—sparse prefilling (Vertical-Slash, Block-Sparse, FlexPrefill), sparse decoding (Quest), and KV cache compression (SnapKV, Ada-SnapKV)—with optimized CUDA kernels and unified interfaces.
+- **⚡ State-of-the-art Baselines**: 6 representative SOTA patterns spanning key design dimensions for both inference phases—sparse prefilling (Vertical-Slash, Block-Sparse, FlexPrefill), sparse decoding (Quest), and KV cache compression (SnapKV, Ada-SnapKV)—with optimized Triton implementations.
-- **Model-agnostic scalability**: Universal sparse attention support across all vLLM-compatible models through centralized attention interception.
-Native tensor parallelism and intelligent workload scheduling automatically optimize GPU utilization across multi-GPU setups.
+- **🔬 Comprehensive Evaluation**: 9 diverse tasks covering retrieval, multi-hop reasoning, and information aggregation with rigorous sequence length control and standardized preprocessing.
-- **Research-grade extensibility**: Clean modular architecture with abstract base classes designed for rapid prototyping and integration of novel sparse attention patterns and tasks.
+- **🧪 Research-Grade Extensibility**: Clean modular architecture with abstract base classes designed for rapid prototyping of novel sparse attention patterns and tasks.

 ### Getting Started with Sparse Attention